Keerthi0407-Sai/PIZZASALES-USING-SQL/README.md

 # PIZZASALES-USING-SQL
 hello
-i have done a Pizza Sales project using SQL where i have done the following
+i have done a Pizza Sales project using SQL where i have done the following.I am uploading the datasets required for this project.You can also practice

 Retrieve the total number of orders placed